ati-ozgur/course-python/2020/homeworks/Example-Question-2020-10-15.md

 1. Write a python function that creates random password.
 This function should have a default parameter of password_length of value 12.
-You can use string.printable function and random.choice or randint methods in this function.
+You can use string and random module methods in this function.

 2. Use above function to create 100 passwords.